Cristiana Ferrando

-Cristiana Ferrando (born 10 August 1995) is an Italian tennis player.
+Cristiana Ferrando (born 10 August 1995) is an inactive Italian tennis player.

 On 23 May 2022, she reached her best singles ranking of world No. 247.
 On 2 October 2017, she peaked at No. 302 in the doubles rankings.
 Ferrando has won four singles titles and three doubles titles on the ITF Women's Circuit.

-She made her WTA Tour main-draw debut at the 2016 Guangzhou International, where she received entry by a lucky loser spot, losing in the first round to Nigina Abduraimova.
+She made her WTA Tour main-draw debut at the 2016 Guangzhou International Open where she received entry by a lucky loser spot, losing in the first round to Nigina Abduraimova.